emanuele-f/telegram-groupserv-bot/README.md

 A bot to manage telegram groups.
-Only a single group is supported!
+Only a single group at a time is supported!

-Features:
+# Features
   - Detect and ban possibly spamming users
   - Prevent user join/leave notifications